LucaCappelletti94/keras_ding/README.rst

 The callback is based upon the `python package playsound <https://github.com/TaylorSMarks/playsound>`_, which required a little additional setup for getting it started.
 Do check out its documentation to get started.

-On macOs it boils down to installing `pyobjc`, as follows:
+On macOS it boils down to installing `pyobjc`, as follows:

 .. code:: shell